Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Results of case studies

-Digitization efforts of historical textual data such as newspapers and books have made large-scale, computer-assisted diachronic research feasible is many domains where this was not possible before.
-However, finding relevant examples from vast swathes of digitized data, more so if it is plagued by optical character recognition (OCR) errors, can be a challenge.
-A part of the pipeline from a recent work \parencite{kanger_deep_2022} is replicated here.
-The study sought to measure centurial trends in dominant ideas and practices of industrial societies with a focus on the topic of nature, environment and technology, based on digitized newspapers from multiple countries.
+A quantitizing design often requires first filtering and extracting relevant units from a larger pool of data.
+Digitization efforts of historical textual data such as newspapers and books have made large-scale, machine-assisted diachronic research feasible in many domains where this was not possible before.
+However, finding relevant examples from vast swathes of digitized data, more so if it is plagued by optical character recognition (OCR) errors, can be challenging.
+A part of the pipeline from a recent work \parencite{kanger_deep_2022} is replicated here as an annotation exercise.
+The study sought to measure centurial trends in dominant ideas and practices of industrial societies focusing on the topic of nature, environment, and technology, based on digitized newspapers from multiple countries.
+Their pipeline for retrieving relevant examples for further analysis consisted of assembling a set of broad keywords, extracting passages where these occur, and estimating if they match the topic ("nature" vs "human nature", etc.).
+The LDA topic modeling required cleaning and lemmatizing, and annotating the abstract topics for relevance.
+Such pipelines can be streamlined as a single operation on an LLM.